khakhalin/Teaching/Intro_Neuroscience/readings_neuro.md

 * Eyewire virtual lab
   Description: https://blog.eyewire.org/about/
   Login: https://eyewire.org/signup (create an account, login, go through the tutorial, analyze at least one real cube, post your result)

+As usual, once you have read the materials, and watched all the videos, as a follow-up to this post (below, in the "follow-up" section), submit a **good honest question** you have about these topics.
+Something that you did not quite completely understand yet, but that you thought was interesting, and that you would honestly like to potentially discuss in class.
+2-3 sentences would do (but feel free to write 5-6 sentences if it helps to explain your point!)

 # Ethology.
 Inhibition.
 Integration